jadnco/cs-ia-docs/Criterion-C.md

 # Criterion C: Development
 > List techniques used in app (ie. classes, methods, navigation stack, file handling, camera, database integration)

+Both parts of the app, the frontend and the backend, are written in JavaScript with the ECMAScript 2015 specification.
+I chose JavaScript because it is the language I have most experience working with and has one of the largest open-source communities.
+I knew if I were to run into any problems, it wouldn't be to hard to find assistance online.

+Tools like React Native were chosen because it provides a bridge between JavaScript and native code (Objective-C, Swift and Java).
+Being able to take advantage of iOS's and Android's native APIs would be necassary.
+React Native allowed me to do this without spending too much time digging into new languages.
+React Native provided high development efficiency – I could take an app written for iOS and then very easily translate it into an app for Android.

+Node.js, Express and Mongoose were used to build the backend because, again, I had the most experience with the stack and the developer community was very open.

 ## Classes
 > Describe how and why classes were used in the app and what differs from frontend differs from backend (ie. React components, Mongoose routes).